 Not if I move to Bolivia.

-I'm like with my account, we're good, right?
+Like with my account, we're good, right?

-I told you pay everything, overpay.
+I told you, pay everything, overpay.

-Yeah, and the five billion is just to protect the IRS from the popular uprising that's gonna happen if they continue down this road, because now it's seizure of private property, which is what the progressive left wants, desperately wants.
+Yeah, and the $5 billion is just to protect the IRS from the popular uprising that's going to happen if they continue down this road.

-They want to be able to pass wealth taxes all over the place and basically come in, assess whatever you have, and then take a piece of it, even though what you have is been bought by post-tax dollars.
+They want to be able to pass wealth taxes all over the place and basically come in, assess whatever you have, and then take a piece of it, even though what you have has been bought by post-tax dollars.

-So it's unconstitutional, but that's what they want to do, and that's why this election was so important.
+So it's unconstitutional, but that's what they want to do.

 But people who don't have much, they don't care about that issue.

-They want more given to them by the federal government, and that's the struggle in America between the haves and the have nots.
+And that's the struggle in America between the haves and the have-nots.

 And you saw it play out in this election.